 This highly configurable device driver for CNCnetPDM enables you to acquire and output all items that can be read from Mitsubishi CNC controllers on CITIZEN and MAZAK machines.
-Here you can find a list of sections with all readable items.
+Here you can find a list of sections with all items.
+By using writable commands you can also change parameters at the controller from a remote PC.

 You can dynamically define your own set of items (up to 30) that can be enabled and disabled on a per machine basis by an INI file that is automatically created for each machine configured.
 This INI file also allows you to define your own names for every tag.